ravirajjain1/PROJECT_SameNeed/README.md

 # SameNeed

-A Java web application that lets multiple customers with the same service need pool together into a group and collectively negotiate with a service provider for a shared visit.
+A Java web application that helps people who need the same local service come together, form a group, and collectively coordinate and negotiate with a service provider for a shared visit.

 ## Overview

-SameNeed addresses a common problem: when several people in a locality need the same service (e.g., washing machine repair), each pays a solo call-out fee.
-The platform lets those customers find each other, form a group for a single visit, and negotiate a per-member price with a verified provider — reducing cost for customers and increasing job value for providers.
+SameNeed solves a simple but common problem: when multiple people in the same area need the same service, such as washing machine repair, each person usually has to arrange a separate service visit and may pay the full visit or service charge individually.

+SameNeed allows customers with the same service requirement, even if their individual problems are different, to discover each other and form a group.
+Once a group is formed, they can communicate through a private group chat, connect with a suitable service provider, and negotiate a group-based price for servicing multiple customers in a single visit.

+For example, one customer may have a washing machine that is not draining, while another has a leakage problem.
+Their problems are different, but both need washing machine repair, so they can be part of the same group.

+The platform is designed to make local service coordination more organized and give customers an opportunity to negotiate collectively, while allowing service providers to handle multiple nearby service requests more efficiently.

+## Features

+### Customer Features

+* User registration and secure login
+* Create and manage service requests
+* Browse and search open service requests
+* Find customers looking for the same service
+* Join and leave service groups
+* Anonymous member identities during group formation
+* Real-time group chat using WebSocket
+* View provider offers
+* Participate in group price negotiation
+* Accept or decline offers
+* Manage confirmed bookings
+* Track service status
+* Receive in-app notifications
+* Submit reviews after completed services
+* Manage personal profile
+* Report issues and raise disputes

+### Service Provider Features

+* Provider registration and login
+* Manage provider profile
+* Add and manage offered services
+* Define service areas
+* Manage availability
+* View suitable service groups
+* View individual customer requirements within a group
+* Submit group-based price offers
+* Negotiate with the group coordinator
+* Manage bookings
+* Update service status
+* View booking history
+* Receive customer reviews

+### Admin Features

+* Admin authentication
+* Dashboard with application statistics
+* Manage customers and service providers
+* Verify and manage service providers
+* Manage service categories and services
+* Monitor service requests and bookings
+* Handle user reports and disputes
+* Suspend or manage user accounts
+* View application activity
+* Export booking data as CSV

+### Core Platform Features

+* Same-service grouping even when customer problems are different
+* Locality-based and availability-based request matching
+* Configurable group size with a maximum of 10 members
+* Request-specific anonymous identities
+* Real-time WebSocket communication
+* Provider offer and counter-offer system
+* Offer expiry handling
+* Role-based access control
+* Session-based authentication
+* BCrypt password hashing
+* Input validation and error handling
+* JDBC and JPA/Hibernate persistence
+* MySQL database storage
+* Java I/O based CSV export
+* Java Reflection-based entity metadata utility
+* Background processing for offer expiry and notifications

 ## Technology Stack